Kilichundan Mampazham

 Kilichundan Mampazham (Malayalam: Bird-beaked Mango) is a 2003 Indian Malayalam-language romantic comedy film written and directed by Priyadarshan from a story by Sreenivasan.
 It was produced by Antony Perumbavoor under the company Aashirvad Cinemas.
-The film stars Mohanlal, Soundarya (in her final Malayalam film), Sreenivasan and Salim Kumar.
+The film stars Mohanlal, Soundarya (in her final Malayalam film), Sreenivasan, Thilakan, Cochin Haneefa, Salim Kumar.
 Vineeth Sreenivasan debuted as a singer in the film.

 Plot

 Moidukutty Haji returns to his village after marrying for third time.
 His new wife Aamina is young and beautiful.
 His other two wives Fathima and Maimuna are really unhappy to see this, but they have no other choice other than to accept it.
 Aamina was in love in with Abdu.
 Abdu and Usman enters the village and comes to Moidukutty Haji's house to sell bangles.

 Abdu sees Aamina and tries various tricks in order to get into Moidukutty Haji's house, but Moidukutty Haji drives them away.
 When Abdu was in Gulf, Aamina's wicked father secretly stole all letters sent by Abdu by bribing the postman.
 Aamina's marriage took place without her acceptance.
 Abdu with some help from his friends makes secret moves to get Aamina back.
 The events that are going to happen from here makes the plot of the story.